angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 A new card from 2021 that is seeing a lot of play, both in blue decks and non-blue decks.
 It can ruin Oracle piles for 0 mana and has proven troublesome for many Doomsday players.
 If you walk into it, you're liable to get completely blown out.
-However, DDFT can play around it much more easily than other Domsday variants by not using Oracle.
-Endurance will have no effect on a typical Storm kill pile.
+However, DDFT can play around it much more easily than other Doomsday variants by not using Oracle.
+Endurance will have no effect on a typical _Storm_ kill pile.
 Echo piles can also be used to dodge Endurance, though care must be taken not to put more than 2 cards back into your graveyard.